Shahzaib-Ullah-Khattak/OOP-Semester-Project/README.md

 password and the the host name to your instead of me then ot will satrt working and retrive the data from the daatbase otherwose it doesnot.

+the Database that should be created for that is present in databse folder in sql file

 ---

 ## Demo Video